upcrob/fsq/README.md

 ## Usage

-### Example Query

-`fsq` is designed to be quickly invoked from the command line.
-For example, in order to find all files under the current directory that start with the characters 'hello' and are larger than 5 mb, the following query could be used:

-	fsq "name in '.' where name startswith 'hello' and size > 5m"

-## Query Structure
+### Query Structure

-Notice that `fsq` takes a single argument: the expression.
+`fsq` takes a single argument: the expression.
 This expression is composed of the following parts:

-	<attribute list> in <root directories> where <conditions>
+	<attribute list> in <locations> where <conditions>

+### Example Queries

+To recursively find all files under the '/data' directory that start with the characters 'hello' and are larger than 5 mb, the following query could be used:

+	fsq "name in '/data' where name startswith 'hello' and size > 5m"

+If the location (in the above case, '/data') is omitted, `fsq` will default to the current directory:

+	fsq "name where name startswith 'hello' and size > 5m"

+Multiple locations can be specified as well:

+	fsq "name in '/opt', '/media' where size > 5m"

 The attribute list specifies which attributes are printed to standard out by `fsq`.
 In the above case, this is just the filename ('name').

-The root directory tells `fsq` where to start searching in the file system.
-Every directory under the root will be searched recursively for files matching the given conditions.
-In the above case, it starts searching at the current directory ('.').
-If you want to search multiple directories, separate them with commas.
-Note that if the `in <location>` part of the expression is left out, it will default to the current directory.

-The set of conditions tells `fsq` what files it should print out as matches.
-In the above case, it looks for a name that *startswith* the string 'hello' and has a *size* on disk greater than 5 megabytes.
+The following example will print both the path to the file and the size (in bytes):

+	fsq "path,size in '/opt' where size > 5m"

 ### Supported Attributes

 * name
 * path
 * size
-* content
+* content (content can be queried, but cannot be added to the attribute list for printing)
-* modified
+* modified (format: '01/02/2006' or '01/02/2006 15:04:05')

 ### Supported Conditional Operators